rust-lang/cargo/src/doc/src/commands/cargo-fetch.md

 If the lock file is not available, then this command will generate the lock file before fetching the dependencies.

+If the lock file is not compatible with the current `Cargo.toml`, then this command will initiate dependency resolution from the current `Cargo.toml` file, and update the lock file.

 If `--target` is not specified, then all target dependencies are fetched.

 See also the [cargo-prefetch](https://crates.io/crates/cargo-prefetch)